fleet-actions/ec2-runner-pool-manager/README.md

   syntax for all your jobs.
 - **Integrated Logging**: Runner lifecycle logs (creation, selection, termination) appear directly in your workflow logs.
-- **Declarative Lifecycles**: Easily define how long runners should live when idle or actively running.
+- **Declarative Lifecycles**: Define how long runners should live when idle or actively running.

 ## 🔍 How It Works